ouedyan/go-mod-helper/README.md

 <!-- Plugin description -->
 Provides helper docs, suggestions and actions for Go modules system dependencies.<br/>
-Warns you about newer available dependencies, and provide additional documentation to your go.mod file content.
+Warns you about newer available dependency versions, and provides additional documentation to your go.mod file.

 <ul>
 <li>